Pearls Before Swine (band): Later years

 Guitarist David Wolfert also became a record producer, as well as session musician.
 Wolfert worked on albums by Barbra Streisand, Don Covay, and the Four Tops, where he would produce the song "I Believe in You and Me" which would later be covered by Whitney Houston.
 Wolfert also produced the solo debut Out of Control for Kiss drummer Peter Criss.
-In recent years, Wolfert composed the music for the English language version of the anime, Pokémon.
+In recent years, Wolfert composed the music for the English language version of the anime Pokémon.

 Jon Tooker died in a motorcycle crash in 2008.
 Art Ellis died on November 2, 2017.
 Tom Rapp died on February 11, 2018, after suffering from pelvic cancer.

-PBS have been cited as a key influence by various musicians including The Dream Academy, Damon and Naomi, the Bevis Frond, This Mortal Coil, and the Japanese band Ghost.
+Pearls Before Swine have been cited as a key influence by various musicians including The Dream Academy,Edgar Broughton, Damon and Naomi, the Bevis Frond, This Mortal Coil, and the Japanese band Ghost.
 Three tribute albums have been released by Secret Eye Records.